 Thursday, November 14, 2019 7:30 PM-Saturday, November 16, 2019 12:00 PM

 Transforming the mission of a college or university into a saga—a powerful and compelling narrative informed by a unique history—requires a strong sense of institutional vocation in which the college or university has been called and summoned to fulfill a special role.
 On November 14-16, 2019, Lipscomb University will host a gathering sponsored by the Network for Vocation in Undergraduate Education (NetVUE), of which Lipscomb is an active member.
 NetVUE is a consortium of over 250 colleges and universities that have found the language of “vocation” and “calling” to be a productive way of helping students think about the relationships among their studies, their faith, and their future careers.
 Please use this link for hotel reservations.

 This gathering, titled “Colleges Can Have Vocations, Too,” will consider institutional vocational discernment as a means of identifying and developing the university’s saga, with attention to issues of religious heritage, educational philosophy, faculty commitments, and student outcomes.
-Speakers will include Florence Amamoto, Gustavus Adolphus College; David S. Cunningham, director of NetVUE; Richard Goode and John Mark Hicks, Lipscomb University; Forrest Harris, American Baptist College; Todd Lake, Belmont University; Jason Mann, Augustana College (IL); Sheila Peters, Fisk University; Julianne Wallace, Alvernia College; and Tracy Wenger Sadd, Elizabethtown College.
+Speakers will include Florence Amamoto, Gustavus Adolphus College; David S. Cunningham, director of NetVUE; Richard Goode and John Mark Hicks, Lipscomb University; Forrest Harris, American Baptist College; Todd Lake, Belmont University; Jason Mahn, Augustana College (IL); Sheila Peters, Fisk University; Julianne Wallace, Alvernia University; and Tracy Wenger Sadd, Elizabethtown College.

 Thursday, November 14

 7:30 p.m.
 Reception (Creativity Center, George Shinn Event Center)

 Location for all: Ezell Center, room 147, Paul Rogers Board Room (unless otherwise noted)